juestchaos/obsidianMD-maths/Graph/School/We Are All Completely Beside Ourselves.md

 # Eng ia1 bits

 Both Rosemary and Olive have parents who hide an addiction from one another (Olive’s mum: smoking, Rosemary’s dad: drinking).
-Links to [[truth]]—lack of honesty between parents creates a strained dynamic.
+Links to [[Truth]]—lack of honesty between parents creates a strained dynamic.
 Rosemary says as much:

 > Instead he’d become a secret drinker.
 It kept mom on high alert […] (p.
 18)